LaurinZubler/sa-documentation/chapters/introduction.typ

       image("/images/introduction/wind_censored.jpg", width: 40%),
       caption: [Common sailing instrument.
 Displaying wind angel (red indicator) relativ to the boat (blue outline) and wind speed in knots #footnote("https://www.outbackmarine.com.au/garmin-gmi-20-marine-instrument")], )<instruments>
+  ]
+)

+#global.paragraph(
+  "Cognitive Challenge",
+  [
     Translating the abstract information provided by these instruments into practical application requires good spatial imagination and experience.
 The 2D representation of wind direction and speed on common instruments, can be challenging to interpret in a real-world, three-dimensional sailing context.
-Sailors must mentally visualize how the wind interacts with their sail and course, a skill that typically develops with practice and time.
+Sailors must mentally visualize how the wind interacts with their sails and course, a skill that typically develops with practice and time.
 This could be simplified by Augmented Reality.
   ]
 )